Health and Wellness FAQs

 You may be able to obtain your immunization record from your doctor, your high school or your previous four-year college if you’re a transfer student.
-You may email them directly to the Wellness Center a email@example.com or fax them to (630) 617-3255.
+You may email them directly to the Wellness Center at firstname.lastname@example.org or fax them to (630) 617-3255.

 Yes, some vaccines and medications are available.
 For more information, see Student Health Services or contact us.